frePPLe/frepple/doc/user-guide/modeling-wizard/inventory-planning/inventory-planning-parameters.rst

                                                          | It reprensents the number of months of forecast the ROQ should be equal to.
 roq minimum quantity                   number            | This field should be populated if the ROQ type is equal to "quantity".
                                                          | It reprensents the number the ROQ should be equal to.
-safety stock type                      non-empty string  | The safety stock type should be one of the following :
+safety stock type                      non-empty string  | The safety stock policy should be one of the following :
                                                          | calculated : The safety stock is calculated based on a service level.
                                                          | quantity : The safety stock is a fixed quantity defined by the user.
                                                          | period of cover : The safety stock covers a given number of forecast periods.